Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 The Kingfisher CEO Sir Geoffrey Mulcahy made such a good case for a merger with Asda, that the eleventh hour collapse of the deal gave everyone the jitters.
 He sought to reassure the investors and staff that the Group had other options, and its ambition to become a global player remained unchanged.
 A full page article, written by the top man, was included in the June edition of Kingfisher Manager magazine.

-But, despite the bravado, pressure was buildng from major investors, whipped into a frenzy by continued adverse media comment.
-City Editors asked whether the long-serving Chief Executive was past his sell-by date, suggesting that perhaps he had lost his golden touch after eighteen years at the helm of the business.
-The emerging consensus was that Kingfisher had become large, unfocused and therefore unmanageable, bringing Mulcahy's 'bigger the better' philosophy into question.
-Columnists suggested the Group should follow best practice and trim down to focus on its 'core activities'.
+But, despite the bravado, pressure was buildng from investors, whipped into a frenzy by adverse media comment.
+Editors suggested the long-serving CEO was past his sell-by date; he had lost his golden touch after eighteen years at the helm of the business.
+They argued that Kingfisher had become too large, unfocused and therefore unmanageable, undermining Mulcahy's 'bigger the better' mantra.
+They recommended following best practice by trimming down to focus on 'core activities'.
 The CEO resisted.

 Every Big W boasted a large bank of tills near the doors - enough to rival the largest supermarket